chrisdaaz/static-web-scholcomm/content/_index.md

 - A [lesson plan](/lesson-plan/) containing key concepts and activities on how static websites relate to scholarly communications librarianship.

-- A step-by-step [tutorial](/tutorial/) on making static websites for library-publishing scenarios.
+- A step-by-step [tutorial](/tutorial/) on making static websites for library-publishing projects.

-## Introduction

-### What makes static websites appealing?
+## What makes static websites appealing?

 - They support a variety of digital scholarship and scholarly communications use cases: scholarly monographs, academic journals, digital exhibits, reproducible research, open educational resources, data visualizations, and digital library projects.